Bat Crafts for Kids

 How to Make the Bats:

 1. Print out the patterns or construction paper, color, and cut them out.
-(Printable Patterns for this craft are availble to members.)
+Printable patterns for this craft are available to members.

 2. Punch holes in the nose and at the top of the body pattern.

 3. Attach the head to the body with a brass brad.

 4. Cut two inches off of the pipe cleaner and folder the remaining longer length in half.
 Cut the two-inch piece in half.
 Fold the short piece in half and wind them around the ends of the longer piece to make the bat's feet.

 Copyright 2012, Digital by Design, Inc. - See Copyright Information